nodeca/nodeca/docs/nodeca-technical/server-modules.md

 ## Request Environment

-All requests are executed within separate context, with `env` structure available:
+All requests are executed within separate context, with `env` structure
+available:

 ```
 env:                    # this.env, in context

   _t                    # babelfish.t proxy, without `language` param
   permissions           # sandbox for calculated permissions cache
   format                # (Optional) Used to force response format,
                         #  when existing view is now enougth (big XML, RSS...)

   session               # session data
     session_id
     user_id
     language
     theme

   request               # request details
-    origin (RT|HTTP)            # invocation method (readltime [websocket] / legacy [http])
+    origin (RT|HTTP)    # invocation method (readltime [websocket] / http)
     method              # called method name (e.g.: ‘forum.posts.show’)

   response              # Response sandbox
     err.code            # (Optional)
     err.message         # (Optional)
     data                # raw output (for json or renderer) (Default: null)
     layout              # (Optional) ‘default’ if not set
     view                # (Optional) request.method if not set
 ```

-**NOTE**. `env` should not contain function, to be transparent for server-server communications.
-But sometime it's convinient to have some local helpers.
-So, we agree, that functions should start with `_`, ant they will be missed in server-server communications.
-Each process should care itself about initialization of local helpers.
+**NOTE**. `env` should not contain functions, to be transparent for server-server communications.
+But sometime it's convinient to have some session-specific helpers.
+So, we agree, that such functions should start with `_`, and they will be missed in server-server communications.
+Each process should care itself about initialization of session helpers.

 ## Filters